CesiumGS/cesium/Source/Scene/ModelExperimental/CustomShaderGuide/README.md

 letters and underscores.
 For example, an attribute called `_SURFACE_TEMPERATURE` in the model would become `fsInput.attributes.surface_temperature` in the shader.

+## `czm_modelVertexOutput` struct

+This struct is built-in, see the [documentation comment](../../../Shaders/Builtin/Structs/modelVertexOutput.glsl).

+This struct contains the output of the custom vertex shader.
+This includes:

+- `positionMC` - The vertex position in model space coordinates.
+This struct field can be used e.g. to perturb or animate vertices.
+It is initialized to `vsInput.attributes.positionMC`.
+The custom shader may modify this, and the result is used to compute `gl_Position`.
+- `pointSize` - corresponds to `gl_PointSize`.
+This is only applied for models rendered as `gl.POINTS`, and ignored otherwise.

+> **Implementation Note**: `positionMC` does not modify the primitive's bounding
+> sphere.
+If vertices are moved outside the bounding sphere, the primitive may
+> be unintentionally culled depending on the view frustum.

 ## `czm_modelMaterial` struct

-This one is a built-in, see the [documentation comment](../../../Shaders/Builtin/Structs/modelMaterial.glsl).
+This struct is a built-in, see the [documentation comment](../../../Shaders/Builtin/Structs/modelMaterial.glsl).
 This is similar to `czm_material` from the old Fabric system, but slightly different fields as this one supports PBR lighting.

 This struct serves as the basic input/output of the fragment shader pipeline stages.
 For example: